Kids love seeing themselves as ministers of good and as genuine helpers of others.

 The idea isn’t to make your kids feel guilty for having good things but to help them to realize that they really do have a lot, while some kids who are otherwise just like them do not.

 Purchase colorful fleece and have your kids make simple scarves as a group.
-Coordinate with a local memory care facility to bring the warm scarves to their patients.
+Coordinate with a local memory care facility to get the warm scarves to their patients.

 Dementia and memory loss are cruel conditions that can leave the person feeling anxious and confused.

-But a group of kind children bringing warm gifts may brighten their day and provide a loving gift that will bless them even after the children have gone.
+But a group of kind children talking with them (even virtually) and giving warm gifts may brighten their day and provide a loving gift that will bless them even after the children have gone.

 This service project will likely also delight the facility staff and the patients’ families, since those with memory loss can sometimes be neglected by anyone outside immediate family.